amitshekhariitbhu/android-interview-questions/README.md

                 // call method
                 someMethod(parameter_list)
               }

-    - Name of the method can be anything.
-    - When you make an object of a class, then the constructor of that class will be called automatically.
-      But for methods, we need to call it explicitely.
-    - Constructors can't be inherited but you can call the constructor of the parent class by calling `super()`.

 * **Differences between abstract classes and interfaces?**
     - An abstract class, is a class that contains both concrete and abstract methods (methods without implementations).
 An abstract method must be implemented by the abstract class